 Limited Company

-Upcoming Changes to Companies House Filing Fees - Blog Post
+Changes to Companies House Filing Fees – Effective 1st February 2026

 David Crossley

-In a recent development for UK Limited Company administrators and entrepreneurs, Companies House has announced modifications to several key digital filing fees, set to take effect from the 1st February 2026.
-The announcement made on 30th October 2025, underscores the organisation's commitment to annual fee reviews that aim to ensure costs align with the delivery of public services.
+On the 1st February 2026, Companies House updated several key digital filing fees.
+Originally announced on 30th October 2025, the changes underscore the organisation's commitment to annual fee reviews that aim to ensure costs align with the delivery of public services.
 These adjustments follow the most recent fee revisions implemented on 1st May 2024, which marked the first significant update in several years and were introduced to fund enhanced investigative and enforcement capabilities under the Economic Crime and Corporate Transparency Act 2023.

 Key Fee Adjustments Effective 1st February 2026